 *The initial ride is ~40 minutes.
 We’ll be in and out of the bus with plenty to explore and walking short distances along paved paths and mostly level dirt roads but with a couple of short hills.
 Return ride is ~50 minutes.

 From rim to river to rim, this loop takes us to the Kanawha Falls just below the confluence of the New and Gauley Rivers.
 A very scenic route, we stop at parks, waterfalls, and various habitat elevations.
-Along the way, we hope to find Cliff Swallows (at the only known location for them), maybe get lucky to see a Redheaded Woodpecker, various waterfowl at river level, as well as a variety of warblers and mid-level passerines along the way.
+Along the way, we hope to find Cliff Swallows (the only known location for them), various waterfowl at river level, as well as a variety of warblers and mid-level passerines along the way, and maybe get lucky to see a Redheaded Woodpecker.

 *The initial ride is ~15 minutes.
 We'll be in and out the bus with minimal walking between stops.
 Return ride is ~20 minutes.